 Students must complete a minimum of 97 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
+Twenty-four (24) credits must be completed at Southwestern before the degree is awarded.
 All courses must be completed with a grade of 'C' or better.